Luxury care home with cinema, garden room and tea room completed

 The keys to a new luxury care home in Ipswich have been handed over, after work to complete the superb facilities finished last week.

-Greensleeves Care has taken possession of its latest 66-bed home in Henely Road, replacing the “extremely popular” 33-bed Thornbank care home, in Westerfield Road.
+Greensleeves Care has taken possession of its latest 66-bed home in Henley Road, replacing the “extremely popular” 33-bed Thornbank care home, in Westerfield Road.

 The award-winning national charity was handed the keys by contractor LNT on Friday, September 25, marking the completion of the state-of-the-art home providing residential, dementia and respite care.